clrnd/win95-maze-rs/README.md

 between drawings, so it only has to set those uniforms when needed.
 To maximize the benefit of this, walls are ordered by texture type.

+Finally, rats are like a camera.
+They each have a walker to move trough the maze.

 ### Shaders